jjmaldonis/OdieCode/pei_091013_Zr54Cu38Al8_t1/README.md

 Cutoffs in param_file.in = 2.272A taken from the RDF described above in step 3.
 Starting temperature = 100,000 and decreasing it to temp*sqrt(0.7) every 50k moves until temp=30.
 (This is what Jinwoo used).
 Max_move distance = 1.5A.
 (Same as Jinwoos).
-Since we are using using the fem data in the HRMC, we set its weighting factor **** HOW???
-UPDATE ME TODO!
 Autoslice is not used.
+Since we are using using the fem data in the HRMC, we set its weighting factor based on the the below calculation.
+Beta is the weighting factor.
 Peis glass thickness is, on average, 27nm and the thickness gradient is 35-50nm.
 This means beta = 1/3*ts/te = 1/3*20*sqrt(2)/270 = 0.03492.
 Then we plug 1/0.03492 = 28.6378 into param_file.in.
+There is another weighting factor - that between chi2 and the energy.
+We call this one alpha.
+See pg 25 in my notebook.
+We just set this basically by making a best guess.
+I ran the simulation with weighting factors of 1 for alpha and of 28.6378 for beta, and the looked at the output chi2 over energy in the output chi_squared file.
+I looked at the chi2/energy column, and it instabily flattens out around 1000 accpeted moves (I only ran to a bit less than 2000 accepted moves though!).
+So I took the "flat" part and averged the chi2/energy values.
+The approximate reciprocal of this number is the number I then used for alpha (390.0).
+However, when I ran the simulation with alpha=390.0, chi2/energy was still noticably less than 1.0, so I recalculated alpha with this data and got alpha=550.0.
+This is currenty what is running and I will continue to keep an eye on things.